-You’ll either get a brief from a client, or write your own brief (if it’s a personal project).
+You’ve got a brief from a client, or you’ve written your own brief (if it’s a personal project).
 At this stage, it’s crucial that you understand the challenge.
-If you need to discuss the brief with your client, then do so.
-The closer a relationship you have with them at this stage, the better the result will be in the end.
+Let the brief percolate for 24-48hrs and then challenge the brief.
+Sometimes the real brief can be hidden.
+It’s important to ask questions which create friction and test the content of the brief.

-- What do you want to happen as a result of this activity?
+- What do you want people to think/feel/do as a result of this activity/project?

 - Are there any new tools you’ll need to learn?

 - If you’re freelance, can you honestly commit to this right now?

 This is about gaining a deeper understanding of the brief, the audience and the wider context, all to build your knowledge base before you start developing ideas.
 Go wide and deep into as much weird, wonderful and importantly authentic research as you can.
 Watch films, read books, go to galleries, talk to taxi drivers and immerse yourself in real people’s real worlds.

 - Am I asking the right questions to the right people?